BonsaiDen/JavaScript-Garden/doc/timeouts.md

 discouraged.

 When executing code blocks the timeout call, `setInterval` will still issue more calls to the specified function.
-This can, especially with low timeouts, result in function calls stacking up.
+This can, especially with small intervals, result in function calls stacking up.

     function foo(){